Videophone Inspection Program and Outlying Area Reporting Station: History

 In June 1997, the US Immigration and Naturalization Service (INS) was mandated by Congress to design, develop and deploy a series of videophone inspection stations at four specific marinas along the US-Canada border in time for the 1997 boating season.
 In support of the INS, The US Department Of Transportation's Volpe Center designed and developed a weatherproof videophone system using commercially available components.
 The systems were first deployed in Morristown, Waddington, Ogdensburg and Clayton, New York, with installation completed on July 3, 1997.

-The videophone system uses a video transceiver developed by 8x8 and is housed within a Gaitronics weatherproof housing.
-Commercially available video screens and other electronic components are also used.
+The videophone system used a video transceiver developed by 8x8 and was housed within a Gaitronics weatherproof housing.
+Commercially available video screens and other electronic components were also used.

 In 1998, the INS directed its contractor Electronic Data Systems to develop another videophone system.
 This system was called the Outlying Area Reporting Station (OARS), and it was installed on the shores of Grand Lake in Orient, Maine.
-It features a card-reading unit and amplified speakerphone audio, but the video transmission is only one-way.
+It featured a card-reading unit and amplified speakerphone audio, but the video transmission was only one-way.
 This design was not deployed elsewhere; however, the OARS name is sometimes used to describe the current overall videophone program.

 From 1998 to 1999 the INS decided to expand the deployment of their VIP system, and by the end of 1999 the system was deployed at the following 33 locations: